Robertfarb/whiteboarding-curriculum/Applying Approaches.md

 **_In advance, I have attached my resume for your review and really appreciate your consideration and look forward to hearing from you._**

+# RESOURCE LIBRARY

+One thing to know about is our updated [App Academy Resource Page](https://docs.google.com/document/d/11hHOGz3UOpGIbWu4cQoWF8bqeobO5YOobmUgVNqEL_o/edit)  On this page your will find:
+A plethora of applying resources
+Ways for you to study
+Ways to network
+Tons of technical and non technical interview questions